- Cape Town

 Day 6 Franschhoek

-Collect your car this morning, which is fully insured and comes complete with a road map and sat-nav.
-You then drive for around two hours to Franschhoek in the Winelands.
+Your fully insured vehicle will be delivered to your accommodation this morning.
+You then drive for around one hour to Franschhoek in the Winelands.
 After settling into your accommodation, you may wish to take a stroll through the quaint town to browse its cafes, art galleries and restaurants.

 Day 7 Franschhoek